-A grade of "incomplete" may be issued for a student during a grading term (quarter or semester) in one or more courses when a student has experienced:
+A grade of Incomplete may be issued for a student during a grading term (quarter or semester) in one or more courses when a student has experienced:

-- 1. An extended illness (physical or mental) during a grading period that prevented active participation in coursework; - 2.
-A family emergency during a grading period that required an extended absence; - 3.
-A short-term illness or family emergency immediately preceding the end of a grading period; or - 4.
+- 1. An extended illness (physical or mental) during a grading period that prevented active participation in coursework. - 2.
+A family emergency during a grading period that required an extended absence. - 3.
+A short-term illness or family emergency immediately preceding the end of a grading period. - 4.
 Other extenuating circumstances communicated to and documented by the Academy.

-All above circumstances need to be verified and approved through the Principal's Office and Student Affairs.
-IMSA may determine to assign a final grade for a student rather than issue an incomplete, if the situation warrants.
+All the above circumstances must be verified and approved through the Principal's Office and Student Affairs.
+IMSA may determine to assign a final grade for a student rather than issue an Incomplete, if the situation warrants it.

-The teacher must receive prior approval from the student's College and Academic Counselor (CAC) or designee to issue a grade of incomplete.
-A rationale that aligns with the items above must be provided for the incomplete grade.
+The faculty member must receive prior approval from the student's College and Academic Counselor (CAC) or designee to issue a grade of Incomplete.
+A rationale that aligns with the items above must be provided for the Incomplete grade.

-As soon as is possible given the student's circumstances, the student will have an academic staffing facilitated by the College and Academic Counselor or designee with the teacher(s) to determine a realistic plan for the student to complete the course(s).
+As soon as possible given the student's circumstances, the student will have an academic staffing facilitated by the CAC or designee with the faculty member(s) to determine a realistic plan for the student to complete the course(s).

-All incomplete grades must be resolved no later than the end of the following reporting period (quarter); the exception is second semester incompletes, which must be resolved by August 1.
-After an incomplete is approved and communicated to a student, it is the responsibility of the student to make sure all work is completed, the teacher receives all make- up work, and the grade changed.
+All Incomplete grades must be resolved no later than the end of the following reporting period (quarter); the exception is second-semester Incompletes, which must be resolved by August 1.
+After an Incomplete is approved and communicated to a student, it is the student's responsibility to make sure all work is completed, the faculty member receives all make-up work, and the grade is changed.
 If the work is not completed during the specified time, a failing grade (D) will automatically be assigned.
-Exceptions to this policy will be made only with the approval of the Principal or designee.
+Exceptions to this policy will be made only with the Principal's or designee's approval.